Los Angeles Photography

 Q.6 For most of your portraits, you seem to prefer light cool colors, and window-soft light.
 This makes the photographs seem quiet and personal.
 What is your usual approach to starting a portrait?
 Do you spend a lot of time getting to know the person?

 Ans.
 Not at all.
-I rarely have time to sit with a subject (especially a celebrity) before the shoot happens and often times I only have 10 or 15 minutes to actually shoot them!
-My approach to any job is to first find the perfect spot, get my lighting correct and then give a bit of direction once the subject arrives to be photographed.
-I do often try to engage with people while shooting, but sometimes that does not work as the person’s mouth moves, which we all know is not flattering.
+I rarely have time to sit with a subject (especially a celebrity) before the shoot happens, and oftentimes, I only have 10 or 15 minutes to shoot them!
+My approach to any job is first to find the perfect spot, get the lighting correct and then give a bit of direction once the subject arrives to be photographed.
+I often try to engage with people while shooting, but sometimes that does not work as the person’s mouth moves, which we all know is not flattering.

 light cool colors